 Of course, whenever anything like this goes into effect, you can expect complaining and opposition from the other side of the equation.

-Eventually, they introduced a more permanent fund – the Sustainable Growth Fund – that effectively reduced the price for St. Kitts and Nevis citizenship by investment on a long-term basis.
+Eventually, they introduced a more permanent government fund – the Sustainable Growth Fund – that effectively reduced the price for the St. Kitts and Nevis citizenship by investment program on a long-term basis.

 St. Kitts and Nevis was not the only island country trying to rebuild from the 2017 hurricane season.
 Everyone was and still is competing for the money of folks looking to invest somewhere to gain citizenship.

 So, luckily for you, some really well-priced CBIs can now be found across the Caribbean, and St. Kitts and Nevis is one of them.